What is Blogging and How Can It Help My Home Business?

 Step Four: Add Income Streams.

-While your blog can compliment an existing business, it's also a great way to add additional income.
+While your blog can compliment an existing business, it's also a great way to add additional income streams to your home business.
 You can promote other companies' products and services in affiliate marketing.
 You can offer advertising or feed ad networks, such as AdSense, on to your blog.
 If you have a service business you're promoting with your blog, you can create your own information products to compliment it.
 Or, if you have your own product, you can offer a service.